Error Reference

 Cause: A resolver returned { kind: “source” } but RuntimeOptions.parseSource was not provided.

-Resolution: Pass parseSource in RuntimeOptions when constructing the runtime context.
+Resolution: Pass parseSource in RuntimeOptions when constructing the runtime context. parseSource is required for resolvers that return source text.

 Example:

-# Resolver returns { kind: "source", text: "..." } but host did not pass parseSource
+# resolver returns { kind: "source", text: "..." } but host did not pass parseSource

 rill-r064